ElusiveMori/YARP2/README.md

 4. `git remote add mori-std git@github.com:SamuelMoriarty/WurstStdlib2.git`
 5. `git fetch --all`
 6. `git checkout yarp-fork`
-7. open vs code, press ctrl-shift-p, type "runmap", the wurst run map command should pop up, try running it
+7. open VS Code, press ctrl-shift-p, type "runmap", the wurst run map command should pop up, try running it

 If you correctly completed these steps, the map should compile and open.
 Don't forget to specify the path to your wc3 installation in the WurstSetup tool.

+### Custom Imports
+YARP2 uses many custom models and textures.
+However, they are not included in the GitHub repository, as they are binary files.
+You can find them [here](https://drive.google.com/uc?export=download&id=1ftuvctVGbd7WEi-hdM5rPlOed0qWFsfU "Yarp Resources").

+Simply extract the contents of the zip file to the path `imports/` inside of the repository.

 ## Contributing